-Among the breeds who are taking the internet by storm for the past ten years is the Fluffy Frenchie.
-They are quite a unique Bulldog variety since their hair is medium length and wavy instead of the usual Frenchie coat which is short and dense.
+Among the breeds who are taking the internet by storm for the past ten years is the Fluffy Frenchie or its long-haired variant.
+They are quite a unique Bulldog variety since their hair is medium length and wavy instead of the usual Frenchie coat, which is short and dense.

-Many breeders and kennels advertise these pups are purebred, but some also believe that this is a ploy and these dogs are crossed with runts.
-These theories, I must admit, even makes the breed more interesting.
+Many breeders and kennels advertise these pups as purebred, but some also believe that this is a ploy and that these dogs are crossed with runts.
+These theories even make the breed more interesting.

-If you want to learn more about this dog out of curiosity or plan to buy one, lucky you!
-This is probably the best Fluffy Frenchie guide you’ll find on the internet today!
+If you want to learn more about this dog out of curiosity or plan to buy one, this Fluffy Frenchie article will guide you on everything you need to understand about this breed variant!

 What Is a Fluffy French Bulldog?
 Do They Really Exist?

 Fluffy Frenchies are long-haired Bulldogs who are believed to be hybrids because they look way different from the short-coated variety.
-They go by two other names in reference to their coat which is “Fluffy French Bulldog” and “Long-haired French Bulldog.”
+They go by two other names in reference to their coat which is “Fluffy French Bulldogs” and “Long-haired French Bulldogs.”

-The origin of this dog confuses pet owners as well as novice breeders because there are two contrasting accounts that explain where they come from.
-I’ll dig deep into this in the following section so keep your eyes glued to this article.
+The origin of this dog confuses pet owners as well as novice breeders because two contrasting accounts explain where they come from.

 Meanwhile, watch this video to see how they exactly look like: